ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 # Summary
 [summary]: #summary

-Network Upgrade number 5(`NU5`) introduces a new transaction type(transaction version 5).
+Network Upgrade number 5 (`NU5`) introduces a new transaction type (transaction version 5).
 This document is a proposed design for implementing such a transaction version.

 # Motivation
 [motivation]: #motivation

-The Zebra software wants to be a protocol compatible Zcash implementation One of the tasks to do this includes the support of the new version 5 transactions that will be implemented in the next network upgrade.
+The Zebra software wants to be a protocol compatible Zcash implementation.
+One of the tasks to do this includes the support of the new version 5 transactions that will be implemented in the next network upgrade.

 # Definitions
 [definitions]: #definitions